Volkswagen Type 2: Names and nicknames

-In the US, however, it is a VW bus, minibus, hippie-mobile, hippie bus, hippie van, "combie", Microbus, or Transporter to aficionados.
+In the US, however, it is known as a VW bus, minibus, hippie-mobile, hippie bus, hippie van, "combie", Microbus, or Transporter to aficionados.
 The early versions produced before 1967 used a split front windshield (giving rise to the nickname "Splitty"), and their comparative rarity has led to their becoming sought after by collectors and enthusiasts.
 The next version, sold in the US market from 1968 to 1979, is characterised by a large, curved windshield and is commonly called a "bay-window".
 It was replaced by the Vanagon, of which only the Westfalia camper version has a common nickname, "Westy".

-A popular nickname for the T3 was "2.6i" or "transi" in reference to the 2.6 liter Microbus/Caravelle sold in South Africa and their robust design being a popular choice for transportation of children respectively.
+A popular nickname for the T3 was "2.6i" or "transi" in reference to the 2.6-liter Microbus/Caravelle sold in South Africa and their robust design being a popular choice for transportation of children respectively.
 Kombi is also a generic nickname for vans and minibuses in South Africa, Swaziland, and Zimbabwe, often used as a means of public transportation.
 In Nigeria it is called Danfo.

 In the UK, it is known as a "Campervan".
 In France, it was called a "camping-car" (usually hyphenated) though this has been expanded to include other, often more specialized vehicles in more recent times.

-Among VW enthusiasts in countries of the former Yugoslavia, especially in Serbia and Croatia, VW T2 bus is commonly called a "Terrorist", probably due to its cameo appearance in the Back to the Future film in which it is driven by a group of Libyan terrorists.
+Among VW enthusiasts in countries of the former Yugoslavia, especially in Serbia and Croatia, the T2 is commonly called a "Terrorist", probably due to its cameo appearance in the 1985 film Back to the Future, in which it is driven by a group of Libyan terrorists.